 Are large capital expenditures required to update plant and equipment?

-This question is aimed at companies that have to invest heavily in plant and equipment to remain competitive, for example, carmakers or telecom companies.
-These infrastructure upgrades can take a huge toll on debt and free cash flow.
+This question is aimed at companies that must invest heavily in plant and equipment to remain competitive, such as carmakers or telecom companies.
+These infrastructure upgrades can greatly affect debt and free cash flow.

 Is the company’s stock price suffering from a market panic, a business recession, or an individual calamity that is curable?